-The West Wing is very cool, and one of the most unique dining areas in Disney, but it is very dark and hard to see your meal.
+The West Wing is very cool, and one of the most unique dining areas at Disney World, but it is very dark and hard to see your meal.
 It can be a little scary for little ones since there’s a lightning storm that goes off every once in a while and can be a little too intense.
 Also, with the enchanted rose in the room, if you find yourself seated near said rose, you may have a lot of people hovering around your table to get a picture.
 If you don’t sit there during your meal, you should definitely at least walk through the room.

 Our favorite section by far is the Castle Gallery.
 To me it’s a good mix between the Grand Ballroom and the West Wing.
 It’s much quieter and brighter than the other two, and is larger than the West Wing but not as large as the Grand Ballroom.
 And the statue of Belle and Beast dancing adds to the overall atmosphere.